equicirco/DualSignals.jl/docs/stdcge.md

 ---
-title: Example: CGE
+title: "Example: CGE"
 nav_order: 11
 ---

-# STDCGE example (standard CGE model)
+# Standard CGE Model

 This example is based on the "A Standard CGE Model in Ch.
 6 (STDCGE, SEQ=276)" case described in `stdcge.gms` from the `gams-cge` repository.
 It represents a